★ BEST INVESTING TOOLS COMPARISON ★

 How much do FRED (Federal Reserve Economic Data) and Investing.com cost?

-Good news—both FRED (Federal Reserve Economic Data) and Investing.com offer free plans.
-You can try each platform without commitment and only pay when you need premium features.
+Good news: both FRED (Federal Reserve Economic Data) and Investing.com have free plans, so you can run them side by side and only pay if you hit a wall.

 Does FRED (Federal Reserve Economic Data) or Investing.com have an API?

-FRED (Federal Reserve Economic Data) provides API access for programmatic data retrieval and custom integrations.
-Investing.com doesn't currently offer an API, so you'll need to use their web interface.
+FRED (Federal Reserve Economic Data) has an API for programmatic access and custom integrations.
+Investing.com doesn't, so you're working through its interface.

 Should I choose FRED (Federal Reserve Economic Data) or Investing.com?